Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Services run approximately 24 times daily across both routes, translating to about 17 weekly trips per individual stop.
+Service frequency averages 24 trips per day across both routes, which equates to approximately 17 weekly trips per individual stop.

 Frequently Asked Questions - Transport